*This post is in association with Theatre Royal, Bury St. Edmunds

-We have all been to pantomimes as children, I have many fond memories from my childhood going to several pantomimes over the years.
-This year our little one was finally at the age where we felt he was ready to enjoy the fun-filled experience of a panto!
-We were delighted to be invited back to Theatre Royal, Bury St. Edmunds but this time to watch Dick Whittington and experience the excitement of a traditional panto.
+Most of us have fond memories of pantomimes and watching them as children.
+I have gone along to several over the years with my family and always had such a wonderful time.
+This year, our little one was finally at the age where we felt he was ready to enjoy the fun-filled experience of a good ol’ panto!
+We were delighted to be invited back to Theatre Royal, Bury St. Edmunds to watch Dick Whittington and to experience the excitement of a traditional panto, with my own family.

 Dick Whittington certainly didn’t disappoint!
 It was a fun-packed family pantomime, filled to the brim with one liners, well-known songs, innuendos, audience participation and dance routines.
 The characters were all as amazing as the next but certainly not as colourful as Dame Winona Whittington (Chris Clarkson) who simply brings the show to life.